f-person/git-blame.nvim/README.md

 value: `CursorMovedI`|`CursorHoldI`

 default is `CursorMovedI`, `CursorHoldI` will be better performance, but the response will be slightly slower

-`g:gitblame_debounce_delay`

-the debounce delay time, value should be number, default value is `250`.

 ### Use blame commit file URLs